Coalición Floresta Logo Coalición Floresta Search Buscar

 83

 Furthermore, rates shall be charged for the services and maintenance of parks, green areas, and their respective services.
-The annual calculation must consider the effective cost invested plus the cost of the security that the municipality develops in that area and that allows the effective enjoyment.
-This amount shall be increased by a ten percent (10%) profit for its development; such sum shall be charged proportionally among the taxpayers of the district, according to the property value.
+The annual calculation must consider the effective cost invested plus the cost of security that the municipality develops in said area and that allows effective enjoyment.
+Said amount shall be increased by a ten percent (10%) utility for its development; such sum shall be charged proportionally among the taxpayers of the district, according to the property value.

-In the case of services for the maintenance, rehabilitation, and construction of sidewalks, the annual calculation must consider the effective cost invested; the municipality shall charge rates that shall be set taking into consideration their cost plus a ten percent (10%) profit for their development, such sum shall be charged proportionally among the taxpayers of the district, according to the property value.
+In the case of maintenance, rehabilitation, and construction services for sidewalks, the annual calculation must consider the effective cost invested; the municipality shall charge rates that shall be fixed taking into consideration their cost plus a ten percent (10%) utility for their development, such sum shall be charged proportionally among the taxpayers of the district, according to the property value.
 Fifty percent (50%) of this rate shall be charged in the case of properties that constitute the sole asset of the taxable persons (natural persons) and have a maximum value equivalent to forty-five base salaries established in Article 2 of Law 7337, of May 5, 1993.
-In the case of this rate, the part concerning sidewalk construction shall correspond to the financing of sidewalk construction by the municipalities, in the cases established in Article 84 of this law.
-Thus, the rate must contemplate the effective cost of the construction of a new sidewalk project (obra nueva de aceras) due to the exception of charging the cost of the works in the case of demonstration of lack of sufficient economic resources by the owner or possessor, as provided in the final paragraph of Article 84 of this law.
-In addition, it must contemplate the resource needs of the municipalities to carry out the construction of sidewalks in the case of non-compliance by the citizens, without prejudice to the corresponding charge to the property owner, in accordance with the provisions of Article 84 of this law.
+In the case of this rate, what refers to sidewalk construction shall correspond to the financing of sidewalk construction by municipalities, in the cases established by Article 84 of this law.
+In this way, the rate must contemplate the effective cost of the construction of new sidewalk works due to the exception of charging the cost of works in the case of demonstration of lack of sufficient economic resources by the owner or possessor, as provided in the final paragraph of Article 84 of this law.

 14